jonnor/ESC-CNN-microcontroller/report/report.md

 \label{table:experiment-settings}
 \end{table}

-During preprocessing Data Augmentation is also performed.
+During preprocessing, Data Augmentation is also performed.
-Time-stretching and Pitch-shifting following [@SB-CNN], for a total of 12 variations per sample.
+Time-stretching and Pitch-shifting was done following [@SB-CNN], for a total of 12 variations per sample.
 The preprocessed mel-spectrograms are stored on disk as Numpy arrays for use during training.

-During training time each window of mel-spectrogram frames is normalized by subtracting the mean of the window and dividing by the standard deviation.
+During training time each window of Mel-spectrogram frames is normalized by subtracting the mean of the window and dividing by the standard deviation.

 ## Training